Nikola Tesla (left) and Thomas Edison, both about 1880

 Now the Oatmeal has pushed back in his own response to Knapp, not giving much ground (and not being so polite).
 He doubles down on his insistence that Tesla is an “unsung hero” and Edison is a “cat-killing-overrated-inventor-[naughty word].”

-Also, he’s raised the ante with a t-shirt:
+Also, he’s raised the ante with a funny t-shirt:

 The t-shirt is awesome, the push-back not so much.
 The Oatmeal sounds tetchy.
 He admits to certain errors, but insists that to point them out is “sharpshooting” in an effort to undermine his greater glorious truth.
 He says defiantly, “I’m a comedian and I speak in hyperbole.
 If you sharpshoot my work you will find I exaggerate for the sake of comedy.”

-In other words, “If I shade the truth a little, it’s your fault for noticing and caring.”
+In other words, “If I don’t tell the exact truth while arguing a larger point, it’s your fault for noticing and caring.”

 Comedian David Sedaris said the same thing, of course, when Alex Heard pointed out that his funny “true” stories actually weren’t true at all.
 Sedaris called Heard “incompetent” and explained it away with the line, “To say that a humorist exaggerates to get big laughs, I don’t see how that’s big news.”